Skip to content

 The goal is to score with a header or volley from about 6 yards outside the box.
 Simply put, one player crosses the ball, and the remaining players try to score with a header or volley.
 If an outside player hits the ball wide or over, or the keeper cleanly catches the ball, the player is now in the goal.
 If a player scores and the ball bounces, he is also in goal.

 Another game rule is to shout a footballer’s name as you hit an audacious volley towards the goal.
-A goal shortens the keeper’s life; in some variations, a header counts for two.
+A goal shortens the keeper’s life; a header counts for two in some variations.
 The game is over only when all the keepers’ lives are gone.

 Camogie

 Camogie is a female-dominated Irish contact sport.
-It is the female equivalent version of hurling.
-Two teams of fifteen players each compete in the game.
-The game lasts 60 minutes.
-There are three clubs in Mayo, the most important of which is Na Brideogra Camogie Club in Tooreen, which has teams in all grades from under 6 to seniors.
+It is the female equivalent of hurling.
+Two teams of fifteen players each compete in the game, which lasts 60 minutes.
+There are three clubs in Mayo, the most important of which is Na Brideogra Camogie Club in Tooreen, which has teams in all grades, from under 6 to seniors.

 A goal equals three points; a team gets one point when the ball goes over the bar.
 Positions in camogie are similar to those in other team sports, with one goalkeeper, six defenders, two midfielders, six forwards and a variable number of substitutes.

 These figures will vary depending on the available field size.
 In addition, Camogie goalkeepers wear the same colours as the outfield players.
-The Sliotar is thrown between all four midfielders in the centre of the field to start the game.
+To start the game, the Sliotar is thrown between all four midfielders in the centre of the field.

 Conkers